Retest after a repair

 Taking it back for a retest the next working day

-You won’t have to pay again if you take it back to the same test centre before the end of the next working day for a partial retest on one or more of these items:
+You will not have to pay again if you take it back to the same test centre before the end of the next working day for a partial retest on one or more of these items:

 - access panels